Uva Next: Squad

-The captain of Uva Next in the inaugural season of SLPL was supposed to be Chris Gayle but due to an injury the captaincy was awarded to former Sri Lankan vice-captain Thilina Kandamby.Shivnarine Chanderpaul was brought in as a replacement to the fellow West Indian.
-Chris Gayle was named the icon player for Uva and he received the highest salary in the SLPL of $100,000.
-The Uva Next squad consisted of six overseas players in the tournament having some of the worlds best T20 players such as Umar Gul.
-Uva also got some of the best upcoming local Sri Lankan players.
+The captain of Uva Next in the inaugural season of SLPL was supposed to be Chris Gayle but due to an injury the captaincy was awarded to former Sri Lankan vice-captain Thilina Kandamby.Shivnarine Chanderpaul was brought in as a replacement for Gayle.
+Gayle was named the icon player for Uva and he received the highest salary in the SLPL of $100,000.
+The Uva Next squad consisted of six Overseas players in the tournament.

 Players with international caps are listed in bold.